2023-2024 Hill Book (Class of 2027)

-It is published for information purposes only and does not constitute a contract between the College and any student, or other person, or application for admission.
-While the information contained in the Hill Book is meant to provide an explanation of College policies, the college maintains and publishes electronically a separate Policy Manual and the information contained in the Policy Manual super cedes any information contained in the Hill Book.
-The policies and information that appear in The Hill Book do not constitute the official policies of the College.
-The College reserves the right at its discretion to make changes, additions or deletions to any matters covered in The Hill Book.
-Whenever it does so the College will endeavor to give advance notice, but it reserves the right to make a change effective immediately.
+It is published for informational purposes only and does not constitute a contract between the College and any student, or other person, or application for admission.
+While the information contained in the Hill Book is meant to provide an explanation of College policies, the college maintains and publishes electronically a separate Policy Manual and the information contained in the Policy Manual supersedes any information contained in the Hill Book.
+The policies and information that appear in the Hill Book do not constitute the official policies of the College.
+The College reserves the right at its discretion to make changes, additions or deletions to any matters covered in the Hill Book.
+Whenever it does so, the College will endeavor to give advance notice, but it reserves the right to make a change effective immediately.

 The Congregation of Holy Cross, a Catholic community of Priests and Brothers, as an independent, Church-related institution.

 Stonehill College offers a Bachelor of Arts, Bachelor of Science, and Bachelor of Science in Business Administration degrees, as well as a Master of Arts in Integrated Marketing Communications, a Master of Science in Marketing, a Master of Education in Inclusive Education, and a Master of Professional Studies in Data Analytics.

 Stonehill College is accredited by the New England Commission of Higher Education (NECHE) (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc.).